CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="SSHKeysAPI..uploadSSHKey"></a>

 ### SSHKeysAPI~uploadSSHKey(name, public_key) ⇒ <code>Promise</code>
-uploads a supplied ssh key into civo
+uploads a supplied ssh key into civo [POST]

 **Kind**: inner method of [<code>SSHKeysAPI</code>](#SSHKeysAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result and id or rejects with an error